 Extract of Annual Return in terms of Section 92(3) of the Companies Act 2013 in FormMGT- 9 is enclosed as Annexure 2 to the Directors' Report.

 During the financial year 2016-17 the Company has not accepted or renewed any publicdeposits in terms of Sections 73 and 74 of the Companies Act 2013 and rules framedthereunder.

 9. BOARD OF DIRECTORS & KEY MANAGERIAL PERSONNEL

-As on August 12 2016 the Board comprises of 7 Directors consisting of 2 ExecutiveDirectors 5 Non-executive Directors and 3 Independent Directors.
-Chairman of the Board isan Independent Director.
+As on March 31 2017 the Board comprises of 7 Directors consisting of 2 ExecutiveDirectors 5 Non-executive Directors out of whom 3 are Independent Directors.
+Chairman ofthe Board is an Independent Director.

-Brief profiles of Mr. Manish Gupta Dr. S Devendra Kumar and Mr. K E C Rajakumar aregiven in the corporate governance report which forms part of this report.
+Brief profiles of Dr. S Devendra and Mr. Sharat Narasapur are given in the corporategovernance report which forms part of this report.

 Your directors recommend their appointment/ reappointment to the members of theCompany.